xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 You can create a Git Script Repository in Katalon TestOps.
 Katalon TestOps can then upload Test Scripts automatically from a Git Repository.
 This allows you to store your Test Scripts in your Git accounts and execute them in Katalon TestOps.

-Katalon TestOps allows GitHub integration and Bitbucket integration for Git Repositories.
+Katalon TestOps allows GitHub and Bitbucket integration for Git Repositories.
+This guide will teach you to enable integration with either option.

-In this guide, you will learn to enable GitHub and Bitbucket integration to create a Git Repository.

 > Requirements:
 >